 E-Learning or online learning is education delivered through the internet.
 These links include snapshots on the state of e-learning in various jurisdictions.

-State of E-Learning in Canada (Canadian Council on Learning, 2009) (PDF): This report examines the state of e-learning across Canada.
+Online Learning in Canada: At a tipping point, A cross-country check-up 2012 (PDF): This report examines the state of e-learning across Canada.

 International Association for K-12 Online Learning (iNACOL): iNACOL facilitates collaboration, advocacy and research to enhance quality K-12 online teaching and learning.
 They also publish research.

-Going the Distance: Online Education in the United States (Babson Survey Research Group, 2011): This annual report covers the state of online learning in higher education in the US.
+Grade Change: Tracking Online Education in the United States (Babson Survey Research Group, 2014) (PDF): This annual report covers the state of online learning in higher education in the US.

 M-Learning refers to mobile learning, or learning through the use of a mobile device such as a smartphone or tablet.
 M-Learning includes education apps.